-Mike Lopez is a technical expert with over 13 years of practical operations and system engineering experience.
-An entrepreneur at heart, Mike designed the Young Person's Guide to Arduino and founded Avocado Electronics to spark the love of engineering in young people.
-He is also a Lean Six Sigma coach and professor, currently teaching a course in Lean Engineering at the University of New Mexico.
+Mike Lopez is a technical expert with over 15 years of practical operations and system engineering experience.
+An entrepreneur at heart, Mike designed the Young Person’s Guide to Arduino to spark the love of engineering in young people.
+He is also a Lean Six Sigma coach and professor, having taught a course in Lean Engineering at the University of New Mexico for several years.

 Mike designed the Avocado Beginner Board and wrote the Young Person’s Guide to Arduino in 2013 after seeing how difficult it would be for his young children to learn computer programming with microcontrollers.
 More interactive than programming on the screen, he wanted them to see how computer programs can affect things in the real world, like make lights shine and buzzers sound.
 Filled with entrepreneurial spirit, Mike submitted the Young Person’s Guide to Arduino project twice before it was funded.
 He produced and shipped the first lot by Christmas 2013, as promised to his Kickstarter backers.
 Since then, Mike has continued to sell the Young Person’s Guide to Arduino and build other interesting devices.

 Mike specializes in the management of high hazard research and development facilities.
 Working at a world-class science facility, he gained ten years of experience in the scientific, engineering, and operational activities necessary to operate small, medium, and large scale research laboratories.
 Dr. Lopez managed the activity level work of this major research facility, where he was responsible for the work planning and control system, which included authorizing all work in the facility and integrating a culture of safety with high experiment quality.
 He has a PhD in Nuclear Engineering and BS in Physics.

 LEAN ENGINEERING EXPERT & COACH